nadissa1508/command-line-clue-ludwing/game/notebook.md

-clue 3: found the gardener in somewhere. clue 4: Go back and check the pond in the park. clue 5: found leather gloves but that isn't a weapon.
+clue 3: found the gardener in somewhere. clue 4: Go back and check the pond in the park. clue 5: found leather gloves but that isn't a weapon. clue 6: Through the window, you spot movement in the direction of the dock. clue 7: Check the playground in the park.